Tornado

 it, keeping you protected.

-Use your other arm and hand to protect your head and neck from falling
+- Use your other arm and hand to protect your head

 other parts of your body.
 Protect them as much as you can.

-If you're outside in a car or in a mobile home, go immediately to the
+- If you're outside in a car or in a mobile home,

 of feet away.
 Tornadoes can change direction quickly and can lift up a